SimplePlanningStudio/EasyBudget/README.md

 - Side navigation panel
 - Added Budgets (One time and Monthly)
 - Added How to? under Help to explain common features
 - Export PDF  Excel sheet
+- Android 15 support